flyncodes/wiki-content-test/staff/commands.md

 - /invsee \<username>

-  - Shows a GUI, of the persons inventory & armour slots.
+  - Shows a GUI, of the persons current inventory & armour slots.

   - You can drag items out of the GUI and the item will be taken out or moved around the persons inventory/armour slots if needed.

+- /irp restore \<username>

+  - Shows a GUI, of every time their full inventory was backed up and saved automatically.

+  - Clicking on the chest will open another GUI showing their full inventory at that time, you can then click the nether star to override their inventory with that backup.

+  - More information can be found [here](https://www.spigotmc.org/resources/inventory-rollback-plus-1-8-1-21-5.85811/) about this plugin.

 WorldEdit can be requested from an Op

+---

-#### All staff have access to the follow commands.
+#### All staff have access to the follow commands:

 **CoreProtect plugin:**